 - On an inhalation, raise your torso upward, keeping your back straight.

 - Exhale your arms down toward your buttocks and release your hands to the side.

 - Repeat 5-10 times.

 Note: *A towel or sock may be used to create space between your shoulder blades.

 Benefit: Strengthens the muscles of the upper back and between the shoulder blades.
-This movement also releases the neck, opens the chests and stretches the hamstrings.
+This movement also releases the neck, opens the chest, and stretches the hamstrings.